 At Bucuti & Tara Beach Resort, we’re just as passionate about nature and its beauty as you are.
-In fact, Bucuti is one of Aruba’s - and the Caribbean’s - greenest hotels and has been since it was built in 1987.
+In fact, Bucuti is one of worlds greenest hotels and has been since it was built in 1987.

 Owner Ewald Biemans is a visionary in sustainable tourism and has been the most prolific steward of Aruba’s community for the environment.
-We go far beyond towel and electricity-saving programs and have made significant investments in eco-technologies and systems, as well as environmentally safe products.
+We banned single-use plastics and have made significant investments in eco-technologies and systems, as well as environmentally safe products.
 Read our Sustainability Report.

 At COP26 in Glasgow, Scotland, Ewald Biemans was one of the first signatories of the Glasgow Declaration for Climate Action in Tourism as seen here with Mr. Zurab Pololikashvili, Secretary-General of the United Nations World Tourism Organization (UNWTO), in signing the Declaration at the launch event.
-The United Nations’ goal is for every hospitality entity worldwide to commit as a signatory to half dangerous emissions by 2030 and be net zero by 2050.
+The United Nations’ goal is for every hospitality entity worldwide to commit as a signatory to half of dangerous emissions by 2030 and be net zero by 2050.
 We are an enthusiastic supporter of this goal.

 The resort has been called "a glowing example for all Caribbean hoteliers."
 Among our many environmental initiatives are: